jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Club		            M	         S	       1D6+1D4	           4/4		              -

-                                                                                        91
-Alex Greene (order #3140110)                                                                             8
-       Skeleton
+## Skeleton
 A skeleton is a magical construct that is animate only until the magic powering it runs out or the skeleton is destroyed.
 A skeleton has no mind of its own – it only follows the commands of its creator as literally and completely as possible.

 Skeletons have a score of 0 for INT, POW and CHA, as they have no intelligence, will or personalities of their own.
-As such, attempts to control a skeleton’s mind or influence its personality will automatically fail.
+As such, attempts to control a skeleton's mind or influence its personality will automatically fail.
 Skeletons are also immune to fatigue, disease, poisons and weapons that only cause impaling hits.